The New BMW 8 Series has Finally Landed!

 • Next-generation digital instrument cluster: The 8 series gets a high-resolution display with a diagonal screen of 12.3-inches behind the steering wheel.
 This is accompanied by a 10.25-inch Control Display in the centre, which you’re able to control in four different ways i.e. voice control, BMW gesture control, touch screen, or the controls on the steering wheel.

-The new BMW 8 Series is available in 840d X Drive (the model we tested) and M850i XDrive engine variants, each providing different standard features.
+The new BMW 8 Series is available in 840d X Drive and M850i XDrive engine variants, each providing different standard features.

 Some of these standard features can be seen in the table below;

 |840d xDrive||M850i xDrive (equipment in addition / replacement to 840d xDrive)|

 |BMW diesel with BluePerformance||20” M light alloy Y-spoke style 728 M wheels in Biccolour Cerium Grey with mixed performance tyres|

 |BMW TwinPower Turbo six-cylinder in-line diesel engine||BMW TwinPower Turbo eight-cylinder petrol engine|

 |20” M light alloy Y-spoke style 728 M wheels in Biccolour Cerium Grey with mixed performance tyres||Kidney frame and kidney struts|

 |Centre lock switch||Mirror caps|

 |BMW icon Adaptive LED headlights||Model designation on side and rear|